hltcoe/PredPatt/doc/related-work.md

 enable linguistically well-motivated compositional analysis.
 These goals likewise motivated the KNEXT effort ([Schubert, 2002](references.md); [Van Durme & Schubert, 2008](references.md)), a transformation process that was English-specific, applied to constituency parses to derive shallow logical forms.
-A similar approach was explored in [Rudinger & Van Durme, 2014](references.md) with the goal of understanding the extent to which the Stanford dependency *syntax* representation is a *semantic* representation.
+A similar approach was explored in [Rudinger & Van Durme (2014)](references.md) with the goal of understanding the extent to which the Stanford dependency *syntax* representation is a *semantic* representation.